Nandanakalathil/SynBioAI/Omegafold/Readme.md

-# Omegafold: PlDDT score prediction in batch
+# Omegafold: PLDDT score prediction in batch

 Omegafold can predict plddt scores of protein sequences in batch.